rec/tfile/README.md

 write methods only if they actually work, so these errors can be caught at compile-time.

-There are six File Openers, corresponding to the six modes in which files can be opened:
+There are six Openers, corresponding to the six modes in which files can be opened:

   * `tfile::Reader`: read-only, position at start of file - mode `"r"`